Are you an adviser? Go to Unbiased Pro

 But you’ll need to consider the disadvantages too:

-• Your tax bill will be higher than it once was and impact your profits
+• Your tax bill will be higher than it once was, and it will impact your profits.

-• If property prices fall, your capital also will.
-And if you have an interest-only mortgage, you’ll need to make up for any shortfall if the property sells for less than you bought it for
+• If property prices fall, your capital will.
+And if you have an interest-only mortgage, you’ll need to make up for any shortfall if the property sells for less than you bought it for.

 While landlords get a 20% tax credit, this isn’t as beneficial for higher-rate and additional-rate taxpayers.